 - It doesn't mean painting.
 Balayage literally translates to "sweeping."
 When done correctly, the colorist takes a small section of hair and sweeps the color onto the top.
 Then, he or she may use a paddle to apply more color toward the bottom.
 This method of lightening the ends gives the colorist more control—and creates the effortless sun-kissed highlights everyone wants this time of year.

 - It's not just for blondes.
-Laurie uses Balayage on her brunette and redhead clients for multidimensional color.
-"Hair color that is all one shade can look like a wig," she says.
+Balayage can be used on brunette and redhead clients for multidimensional color.

 - It works on gray hair.
 Balayage is a smart solution for gray hair because it allows the colorist to specifically target gray strands without touching the scalp.
 And, because you don't need to do a single process to cancel out a few grays, it's easier and more natural on your hair overall.

 - You should cut, then color.
 In most salons, women get their hair colored, cut, and blow-dried by a stylist.
 But by booking a trim beforehand, your colorist can work specifically to the cut, which minimizes the risk of chopping off the pretty, lighter ends (and ruining the effect).